 1- Reach out.
 If you’d like help strategizing your brand messaging, web copy, marketing funnels, or advertising, you can email me at email@example.com.

 2- Join the list.
-If you’d like to join my email list where I talk about FemTech and business strategy for women in business, please enter your name and email below.
+If you’d like to join my email list where I talk about FemTech and marketing strategy, please enter your name and email below.

 When you sign up, you’ll get the Momentum Builder Workbook—a free self-assessment tool that shows you 7 ways to build sustainable momentum in your business and the best way to uniquely position your product for accelerated growth.

-It’s the 30,000-foot-view-slash-lifeline I wish I’d had when I started my life over again as a business woman and single mother of five.
+It’s the 30,000-foot view and lifeline I wish I’d had when I started my life over again as a business woman and single mother of five.

 Appendix: Helpful Resources for Businesses in the Women’s Health Market

 In this appendix, you’ll find helpful resources about the women’s healthcare market and how to reach women who could benefit from your products.

 - How To Create A Customer Avatar (With FREE Worksheet)

 - The Harvard Business Review Top 30 Customer Values

 - How to Conduct Healthcare Market Research Like a Pro

 - How to do competitive market analysis in 10 steps